Mampad

-Mampad is a growing town in Malappuram district, Kerala, India. located about 08 km east of Nilambur city.
-Nearby places include Edavanna, Areacode, Manjeri, Wandoor and Pandikkad.
+Mampad is a town in the Malappuram district of Kerala, India.
+It is located about 08 km east of Nilambur city.
+Nearby places include Edavanna, Areacode, Manjeri, Wandoor, and Pandikkad.
 It is under the Wandoor Assembly Constituency.
-Kozhikode-Nilambur-Gudalur (CNG Road) SH pass through here.
+The Kozhikode-Nilambur-Gudalur (CNG Road) SH passes through here.
 The Mampad town is now developing day to day.
-Most people are engaged in agriculture and business activities.
-Hindus, Christians and Muslims co-exist in harmony adding to the diversity in faith and religion.
+The majority of the population is involved in agriculture and business activities.
+Hindus, Christians, and Muslims coexist in harmony, adding to the diversity in faith and religion.
 The land is famous for football.
-The land where Asif Zahir Mampad Rahman played.
+The land where Asif Zahir Mampad Rahman played is famous for football.
 He contributed a lot to the Malappuram district.